aessing/minecraft-bedrock-container/.github/ISSUE_TEMPLATE/documentation_issue.md

 ---
 name: Documentation issue
-about: Report issues in our documentation
+about: Report issues in the documentation
 title: ''
 labels: 'documentation'
 assignees: '@aessing'